incrwd/incrwd-wordpress/incrwd/readme.txt

 Incrwd rewards users for:

 1) Registering to your wordrpess blog (or registering through facebook).
-2) Visiting the site on a weekly basis
+2) Visiting the site on frequent basis. (at least two times a week).
 2) Sharing articles and posts onto Facebook and Twitter
 3) Commenting on articles.
 4) Liking your Facebook Page